ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: The Proposed ConciseHint Framework

-Another problem is how to select the position to inject the hint text.
-Let $T$ denote the original generated text whose length is $\tau_k$, $p$ denote the position of injection, and $T_{hint}$ denote the textual hint.
-Then, the modified text after injection will be:
+\textbf{The dynamic selection strategy for the hint injection position.} Another problem is how to select the position to inject the hint.
+Let $T$ denote the original generated text whose length is $\tau_k$, $p$ denote the position of injection, and $T_{hint}$ denote the hint.
+Then, the modified text after hint injection will be:

 {

 }